Astreum

 Installing the interpreter

-• Create and activate a virtual environment (Windows PowerShell): python -m venv .venv then .\.venv\Scripts\Activate.ps1.
+• Clone the repo, navigate to cli-py, and create a virtual environment: python -m venv .venv then activate it.

-• Run the CLI from cli-py with python main.py; omit flags for the interactive TUI, add --eval for non-interactive evaluation.
+• Run the CLI with python main.py.
+Omit flags for the interactive TUI, or add --eval for non-interactive evaluation.

-• Scripts are list expressions of definitions; save with .aex or any extension you prefer.
+• Scripts are sequences of top-level S-expressions.
+Save with .aex or any extension you prefer.

 (